 DOOR-TO-DOOR SERVICES: The Attorney General's Office has received reports of individuals going door-to-door claiming they can sanitize homes and help keep seniors from COVID-19.
 There have also been reports of individuals claiming to work for the 2020 Census asking for financial information or money.
 The Census Bureau has suspended field operations until April because of COVID-19.
 Never allow anyone access to your house that you don't know or didn't request assistance from.You can still participate in the Census online.

 MIRACLE PRODUCTS AND COVID-19 VACCINES: Con artists are calling and emailing consumers claiming to be from medical organizations that have a COVID-19 vaccination and require payments to buy a dose.
 The Internet has been flooded with ads for sham treatments such as hand soaps, supplements, toothpastes, and essential oils.
 A recently cancelled event scheduled for Phoenix promised supernatural protections against COVID-19.
-There currently is NO vaccination for COVID-19 and there is NO proven product to cure the virus.

 In a variation of the miracle cure scam, fraudsters try to lure individuals to invest in companies that can supposedly prevent, detect, or cure COVID-19.
 The U.S. Securities and Exchange Commission (SEC) issued an alert about investor fraud involving COVID-19 cures.